RKirlew/Sanchovi-Browser/README.md

 # Sanchovi-Browser
-is a lightweight web browser built from scratch using the WebKit engine and GTK in C. This project serves as an educational tool to demonstrate how web browsers work at a fundamental level and to provide a hands-on example of using WebKit and GTK for GUI applications.
+Sanchovi is a lightweight web browser built from scratch using the WebKit engine and GTK in C. This project serves as an educational tool to demonstrate how web browsers work at a fundamental level and to provide a hands-on example of using WebKit and GTK for GUI applications.
 Features

     Basic web navigation (back, forward, reload)